Overtime (ice hockey): Canadian Interuniversity Sport – men

 The University of New Brunswick Varsity Reds needed 61:53 of overtime (quadruple overtime) to defeat the Acadia University Axemen 3–2 on February 27, 2011, in game two of a best-of-five AUS semi-final series at Fredericton, New Brunswick.
 Nick MacNeil scored the game-winner at 11:53 of the seventh period overall.

 York University Lions and Lakehead University Thunderwolves went to a fourth overtime period (50:13 minutes of overtime) on February 14, 2007, in Thunder Bay, Ontario, to decide a winner in OUA men's playoff hockey action.
 Lakehead won the game at the 13-second mark of the fourth overtime period.

+The 2025 University Cup quarterfinal between the Toronto Metropolitan University Bold and the Mount Royal University Cougars ended in a 5–4 victory for the Bold after a goal from Spencer Shugrue at 3:33 of quintuple overtime.
+The game set the record for the longest game in U Sports men's hockey history at 143:33, of which 83:33 were overtime.

 Canadian Interuniversity Sport – women

-Morgan McHaffie scored at 17:14 of sextuple overtime to lead the Queen's Golden Gaels to a 2–1 win over the host Guelph Gryphons in the first game of the best-of-three OUA women's hockey final, March 2, 2011.
+Morgan McHaffie scored at 7:14 of sextuple overtime to lead the Queen's Golden Gaels to a 2–1 win over the host Guelph Gryphons in the first game of the best-of-three OUA women's hockey final, March 2, 2011.
 The game, which lasted 167 minutes and 14 seconds, including 107:14 of extra time, is the longest on record in CIS or NCAA hockey – women's or men's.
 Winning goaltender Mel Dodd-Moher made 66 saves, while Danielle Skoufranis made 44 saves in a losing cause.
-It is the longest game played sanctioned by Hockey Canada.
+It is the longest game played sanctioned by Hockey Canada and the longest in college hockey history.